 top of page

-Anyone who deals with a chronic illness and/or disability knows that some days it can definitely feel like you're living in a horror novel.
+Anyone who deals with chronic illnesses and/or disabilities knows that some days it can definitely feel like you're living in a horror novel.

 (Side note: I've always wondered how zombies digest brains.
 Do their stomachs still work?
 Do some zombies have gastroparesis?
 Do they have to blend up brain smoothies to make it easier to digest?
 I think I see a new story in my future...)